A Comprehensive Survey on Network Traffic Synthesis: From Statistical Models to Deep Learning: DL based generation

 \subsubsection{\textbf{Summary}}

-The integration of transformer models, particularly GPT, into the realm of network traffic generation represents a significant advancement in the field of artificial intelligence and data synthesis.
-Table \ref{table:transformers summary} provides a comprehensive summary of the work done with Transformers.
-The evolution from initial applications in natural language processing to specialized frameworks like NetGPT and TrafficGPT showcases the versatility of transformers in handling complex data structures, such as network traffic.
-Innovations in tokenization and attention mechanisms have addressed challenges like flow length limitations and class imbalance, leading to improved performance in synthetic traffic generation.
-As these models continue to evolve, they hold the promise of transforming network analysis, enhancing security measures, and providing valuable insights into network behavior through more accurate and comprehensive traffic generation methodologies.
+The integration of transformer models, particularly GPT, into network traffic generation marks a major advance in AI-driven data synthesis.
+Evolving from natural language processing to specialized frameworks like NetGPT and TrafficGPT, these models demonstrate strong versatility in handling complex network traffic data.
+Advances in tokenization and attention mechanisms address challenges such as flow length limits and class imbalance, improving the quality of synthetic traffic.
+As they mature, transformer models are expected to transform network analysis, strengthen security, and provide deeper insights through more accurate traffic generation.

-\subsection{Comparative analysis of different methods}

-Table~\ref{table:comparison of approaches} provides a summarized comparison of the different approaches used in network traffic generation.
-Each aspect in the left-most column evaluates key considerations for selecting a generative model:
+\section{Comparative Analysis of Different Methods}